 If you’re an advised investor and any of this is news to you…

-You’re welcome to a FREE second opinion.
+You’re welcome to get a second opinion.

 Your adviser should always take time to explain these concepts to you in a way that’s simple to understand.